 Salon Receptionist Interview

 I applied online.
 The process took 3 days.
-I interviewed at J. C. Penney in July 2012.
+I interviewed at J. C. Penney.

 Other Interview Reviews for J. C. Penney

 Salon Receptionist InterviewAccepted OfferPositive ExperienceAverage Interview

 I applied online.
 The process took 2 weeks.
 I interviewed at J. C. Penney (Lawrence, KS).